thma/PolysemyCleanArchitecture/README.md

 The dependency rule of clean architecture bans all direct access to a database or a logging-infrastructure from the use case layer.

-**So how can we define such a use case without violating the dependency rule?**
+### How can we define such a use case without violating the dependency rule?

 Algebraic Effect systems offer a consistent answer:
 1. We *specify* the usage of effects (that is things from the outer layers) in the use case layer,